cyrus-rustomji/metis/Predicting if a Hip-Hop Album will go Platinum/README.md

 * Spotify Popularity Index
 * Artist's Spotify followers
-* Sales by Unit
+* Number of Genres
-* Streams for each album
+* Genres used as dummies
 * Platinum album(s) (Y/N)?

 ### Tools Used